suhanakousar/chat1/README.md

-# Chatlas Frontend
+# UnifyChat Frontend

 ## Inspiration
-Chatlas is inspired by the growing need for seamless communication in a globalized world where language differences often create barriers.
+UnifyChat is inspired by the growing need for seamless communication in a globalized world where language differences often create barriers.
 We wanted to build a tool that connects people across languages—whether for casual chats, international collaboration, or community engagement—making it feel like everyone is speaking the same language.

 ## What It Does

-Chatlas is a real-time group chat web application that automatically translates messages into the preferred language of each participant.
+UnifyChat is a real-time group chat web application that automatically translates messages into the preferred language of each participant.
 Users can create or join chat rooms via unique invitation links and communicate freely, regardless of the language they use.

 ### Key Features
 - **Real-Time Messaging**: Powered by WebSockets (Socket.IO) for instant communication.